-Due to the COVID-19 pandemic and our concern for everyone’s safety the Badger Fly Fishers have decided to cancel the Spring Opener fundraiser scheduled for February 13, 2021.
+Due to the continuing COVID-19 pandemic and our concern for everyone’s safety the Badger Fly Fishers have decided to cancel the Spring Opener fundraiser scheduled for February 12, 2022.
 While we are certain this action will disappoint many people, we feel it is the safest approach for our Badger Fly Fishers club members and Spring Opener attendees.
-We plan to resume the Spring Opener fundraiser the following year on February 12, 2022.
+We plan to resume the Spring Opener fundraiser the following year on February 11, 2023.
 Thank you for your patience and understanding and please stay safe and well until we can be together again.

 Typically, the Badger Fly Fishers Spring Opener, our annual fundraiser, is held every year on the 2nd Saturday in February.
 For 2020, please reserve the date of Saturday, February 8th and plan to attend this celebration of the wonderful sport of fly fishing.
 Bob Clouser will be our guest speaker for the day.